PGT (Preimplantational Genetic Test)

-Preimplantation Genetic Diagnosis (PGD) is a technique that is performed on the embryo before it is implanted in the womb.
-PGD provides information on the condition of each of the embryos conceived and only allows the healthy ones to be transferred to the womb.
+Preimplantation Genetic Test (PGT for its acronym in English) is the technique previously known as Preimplantation Genetic Diagnosis (PGD).
+Is a technique that is performed on the embryo before it is implanted in the womb.
+PGT provides information on the condition of each of the embryos conceived and only allows the healthy ones to be transferred to the womb.

-The PGD technique is the result of the combination of in vitro fertilisation and genetic analysis.
+The PGT technique is the result of the combination of in vitro fertilisation and genetic analysis.

-At Institut Marquès PGD is performed using Next Generation Sequencing (NGS).
+At Institut Marquès PGT is performed using Next Generation Sequencing (NGS).
 This is the most innovative method that is currently applied to the embryos’ genetic diagnosis.

 It benefits three groups of patients: